aws/eks-anywhere-packages/design/remote-management.md

 Currently, the PBC is in the eksa-packages namespace and must be named "eksa-packages-bundle-controller".
 This will have to be changed to support any name in that namespace.

 # PackageBundle (bundle) Custom Resource
 We currently set the bundle state to show the user which bundle is active.
-Since we will have several clusters sharing the same set of bundles, we should remove this state completely and have the user look at the PBC to determine the active bundle.
+Since we will have several clusters sharing the same set of bundles, we should remove this state and have the user look at the PBC to determine the active bundle.
+We may keep bundle state for invalid bundle names for instance.

 # Package Custom Resource
-The package custom resource will need to be used so that the first element of the name indicates the target cluster.
-For example, if we were to install the hello application on the billy and the tlhowe cluster, we would have a `billy-my-hello` and `tlhowe-my-hello` and they would be installed on each cluster as the my-hello application.
+A cluster specific namespace will need to be created for package custom resources in the form "eksa-packages-${cluster_name}".
+We use the name of the custom resource as the name of the installed package, so this will allow the same name across clusters.
+For example, to install the hello app on the billy cluster:

 ```
 apiVersion: packages.eks.amazonaws.com/v1alpha1
 kind: Package
 metadata:
-  name: billy-my
+  name: my-hello
-  namespace: eksa-packages
+  namespace: eksa-packages-billy
 spec:
   packageName: hello-eks-anywhere
 ```